Chloe Maxmin claims Senate District 13

-WISCASSET — Democrat Chloe Maxmin dethroned Republican incumbent Dana Dow to represent Senate District 13.
+WISCASSET — Democrat Chloe Maxmin dethroned longtime Republican incumbent Dana Dow to represent Senate District 13, which serves Alna, Boothbay, Boothbay Harbor, Bremen, Bristol, Damariscotta, Edgecomb, Hibberts Gore, Jefferson, Louds Island, Monhegan Island Plantation, Newcastle, Nobleboro, Somerville, South Bristol, Southport, Waldoboro, Washington, Westport Island, Whitefield, Windsor and Wiscasset.

 Maxmin earned 12,603 votes and Dow won 12,045 votes on Tuesday, according to preliminary results.